glueops-rip/admiral/README.md

 ## Cheat Sheet

-### Tips

-- To do much of anything, you probably need to authenticate with the K8s cluster.
-See the Cloud specific Authentication details **_above_**.
-- Whenever running terraform against vault you need a connection to vault: `kubectl -n glueops-core-vault port-forward svc/vault-ui 8200:8200`
-  - Don't forget to add the SSL cert to your CA Store by running: `export SSL_CERT_FILE=$(pwd)/ca.crt`
-- When making IaC updates to the Kubernetes cluster itself (ex., new node pools or updating cluster version, VPC peering, etc.) you must authenticate to that cloud provider and those instructions will be in the terraform module that you used to deploy the cluster in the `##### Deployment` section
-- Remember all commands in this document assume you are "above" the admiral folder.

 ### Using the Cluster

 - Service Locations
   - **ArgoCD** - `argocd.{captain_domain from captain.yaml}`
   - **Vault** - `vault.{captain_domain from captain.yaml}`